Development of a 100 ps TDC based on a Kintex 7 FPGA for the High Granular Neutron Time-of-Flight detector for the BM@N experiment: TDC time alignment

 \section{TDC time alignment}

 The input delay (IDELAY) FPGA primitive provides controllable delay for each TDC sampling circuit.
 The IDELAY block is controlled by the DLL (delay locked loop) in the IDELAYCTRL primitive.
-Each IDELAY block has the delay range from 0 to 31 steps.
-The DLL control clock with a frequency of 402.7~MHz sets the delay step value to 38.8~ps.
-Thus, it ensures the closest to 100~ps TDC relative lines delays: 104 ($13\times38.8 - 400$), 194 ($5\times38.8$) and 298 ($18\times38.8 - 400$)~ps available in FPGA PLL (phase locked loop) generated from the source clock of 125~MHz.
-The TDC alignment procedure is performed using an external LVDS multiplexer which connects each TDC channel to the pulse generator.
-The pulse generator is based on the FPGA MMCM block and it can generate pulses synchronously or asynchronously to the TDC clock with 12.5~ps/step precision phase shift.
+Each IDELAY block has a delay range from 0 to 31 steps.
+The DLL control clock, with a frequency of 402.7~MHz, sets the delay step value to 38.8~ps.
+Thus, it ensures the closest to 100~ps TDC relative line delays: 104 ($13\times38.8 - 400$), 194 ($5\times38.8$) and 298 ($18\times38.8 - 400$)~ps, available in the FPGA PLL (phase locked loop) generated from the source clock of 125~MHz.
+The TDC alignment procedure is performed using an external LVCP22 crosspoint switch, which connects each TDC channel to the pulse generator.
+The pulse generator is based on the FPGA MMCM block, and it can generate pulses synchronously or asynchronously to the TDC clock with 12.5~ps/step precision phase shift.
 The schematic of the pulse generator for TDC calibration is presented in figure~\ref{fig:tdc_pulser}.

-The main goal of the calibration procedure is to provide 100~ps relative TDC lines alignment with 200~ps shift in each LVDS pair.
+The main goal of the calibration procedure is to provide a 100~ps relative TDC line alignment with a 200~ps shift in each LVDS pair.
 The delays between the TDC lines, which are higher than 400~ps, are aligned digitally in the logic.
-The TDC time scan with pulses synchronous to TDC clock with 12.5~ps step is presented in the figure~\ref{fig:tdc_calib_scan}.
-Such synchronous time scan is used for the differential nonlinearity correction performed in software in a semi-manual manner.
+The TDC time scan with pulses synchronous to the TDC clock with a 12.5~ps step is presented in the figure~\ref{fig:tdc_calib_scan}.
+Such a synchronous time scan is used for the differential nonlinearity correction performed in software in a semi-manual manner.
 The differential nonlinearity correction will be implemented later in FPGA and combined with the TDC delay calibration procedure.

+The typical TDC bin profile is shown in figure~\ref{fig:bin_width_sync} (left).
+The distribution of bin width taken at the profile amplitude level of 30\% for both channels is presented in figure~\ref{fig:bin_width_sync} (right).
+The TDC bin width measured with pulses asynchronous to the TDC clock (code density test~\cite{Machado:2019rkz}) is presented in figure~\ref{fig:bin_width_async}.
+The number of measured events in each TDC bin from pulses asynchronous to the TDC clock is shown in the figure~\ref{fig:bin_width_async} (left).
+Considering that the probability to have an asynchronous pulse in the bin is directly proportional to the bin width, the bin width can be calculated with the equation \ref{eq:bin_width}: